 It’s that time of year again!
 Strombo’s Halloween Treat.
 Carve a pumpkin.
 Light a candle.
 Eat some candy.
 Let us provide the soundtrack.
-We are visited by many artists to share their Halloween requests, such as A Tribe Called Red, Braids, CHVRCHES, Little Scream and Savages.

 On New Year’s Day, the Strombo Show presented a four-hour special honouring the Tragically Hip’s 30th anniversary, featuring covers and chats with the Hip’s friends, fans and colleagues.